Fragile Puffball (Gastropila fragilis)

 Morphology and Appearance

 Gastropila fragilis, known for its puffball-like form, is a unique and relatively obscure mushroom characterized by its round, globose shape and fragile outer skin.
 The fruiting body typically ranges from 2 to 8 cm in diameter, exhibiting a white or off-white coloration when immature, gradually darkening or becoming brownish and brittle as it ages.
 This species possesses a thin peridium (outer layer), which easily breaks or sloughs off with minimal handling, exposing a spore mass internally as the mushroom matures.
-This strain grows well in mushroom grow bags as well as monotub or dubtub environments.

 The internal tissues of a young Gastropila fragilis are firm and white, but it gradually transitions to a yellowish or dark olive-brown gleba (spore mass) as it reaches maturity.
 The flesh is soft and becomes powdery over time.
 Unlike other puffballs, G. fragilis lacks a pronounced stem, although a base may be slightly pointed or slightly rooted into substrate material.
 Notably, its surface is smooth, and it lacks the spiny or warty texture seen in certain Lycoperdon or other puffball types.